-Cool Box is our solution for providing a sustainable air-conditioning system, to be installed in any kind of building.
+Cool Box is our solution for providing a sustainable cooling system, to be installed in any kind of building or even mines.
 It is particularly advantageous in cities, because it helps reduce the heat island effect.
 This is because the heat produced at the end of the cooling process is stored in a water tank, instead of being released in the air.

 Cool box consists in a number of cooling modules (depending on the quantity of cooling requested) providing cool air.
 Installation is extremely simple and safe since there are no electrical, or water connections to be made.
 The modules can be mounted on a roof or the wall of a building, or even in the open air.

 In the continental climates, the usage model for cooling systems changes during the seasons so that: